 Putting Holes In Happiness describes a pernicious subtext to the 90’s, gen-X-led celebration of individuality.
 Other alternative musicians from the same era, like Billy Corgan, have talked about the gen-X effort at demystifying psychological catharsis as one of the strengths of that generation.
 Corgan has claimed that he set a unique example by discussing subjects like personal, childhood trauma with the press.
 There is something to be said for that: obviously, a social climate where psychological struggle is not stigmatized is one where it is easier to get help.
 Manson himself has not minced words about his personal history.

 An unfortunate consequence, though, is the potential of privileging a personal narrative over the deeper, interpretive possibilities that art needs in order to survive.
-Resonance is the lifeblood of art and, if everything is a strict, literal, memoir-like personal statement…it discourages the spread of resonance.
+Resonance is the lifeblood of art and, if everything is a strict, literal, memoir-like personal statement…it dampens resonance.

 It also has more superficially annoying consequences, such as the proliferation of psychoanalytic interpretation.
 Art is frequently reduced to a veiled autobiographical statement.
 It creates a culture where college students and high schoolers feel like literature only “comes to life” when they are given a SparkNotes study guide.
 This would make the life or background of an artist a better key to their work than their own art.
 This elevates a factual narrative over interpretation.